open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Jackbui96.md

 My name is Nguyen Bui (Jack), a junior international student from Vietnam.
 I am currently working toward my B.S in Software Engineering at San Jose State University.
 I specialize in developing Android App and maintaining databases.
-My goal is to learn and get a hand-on experience as much as possible before gruaduating.
+My goal is to learn and get a hand-on experience as much as possible before graduating.
+I am a fun and easy going guy.
+Fun fact: I am a huge fanboy of 9gag and meme.

+If you have any feedback, please feel free to contact me at: nguyenbui1996@gmail.com

 ### Skills:
-* Java
-* PHP
+* Programming Language: Java, PHP
+* Experience working with Firebase, MySQL.
+* Experience working with Android Studio.
-* Utilizing Firebase, MySQL, Android Studio and REST exposed service
+* Exoerience in utilizing REST exposed service.

 ### External Link
 * Have a look at my LinkedIn page for more information.
 [LinkedIn](https://www.linkedin.com/in/nguyen-bui-952b95a4/)